What to Know Before Signing a Modeling Contract

 There are some instances where a mother agency will charge the model a 5-10% commission rate over and above what the international agency deducts.
 Be sure you understand what type of commission structure you are agreeing to before signing a contract.

-Exclusive Contract: Exclusive modeling contracts are most common for fashion and editorial models.
+Exclusive modeling contracts are most common for fashion and editorial models.
 Editorial models are generally not permitted to be represented by more than one agency in a specific market.
-In other words, you cannot have more than one agency in New York, Los Angeles, Paris, Milan, etc. However, you can have one agency in every market.
+In other words, you cannot have more than one agency in New York, Los Angeles, Paris, Milan, or London.
+However, you can have one agency in every market.

-Do Modeling Agencies Scout New Models on Facebook, Twitter and Instagram?
+Do Modeling Agencies Scout New Models on Social Media?